Suniya S. Luthar

-Suniya S. Luthar was founder and executive director of AC Groups nonprofit, Professor Emerita at Teachers College-Columbia University, and Co-founder Emerita at Authentic Connections Co.
-She had previously served on the faculty at Yale University's Department of Psychiatry and the Yale Child Study Center and as Foundation Professor of Psychology at the Arizona State University.
+Suniya S. Luthar (December 10, 1958 - February 16, 2023) was an Indian-American psychologist who founded and was executive director of the nonprofit AC Groups, professor emerita at Teachers College-Columbia University, and co-founder Emerita at Authentic Connections Co.
+She had previously served on the faculty at Yale University's Department of Psychiatry and the Yale Child Study Center and as foundation professor of psychology at the Arizona State University.

 Education and early career

 Luthar earned her bachelor's and master's degrees in child development, in 1978 and 1980 respectively, from the Lady Irwin College of Delhi University, India.

 In 1990, she received a PhD in clinical and developmental psychology from Yale University.
 She completed a clinical internship at the Yale Child Study Center and then was on the faculty at the Yale University School of Medicine's Department of Psychiatry and Child Study Center, first as an associate research scientist (1990–92), then as assistant professor (1992–97).

 Luthar joined Teachers College, Columbia University in 1997 as an associate professor.
 She received tenure in 1999 and was promoted to full professor in 2001.
 In 2010, she was named professor adjunct at the Yale Child Study Center.
 The following year, she was appointed senior advisor to the provost at Teachers College, Columbia University.
-Between January 2014 and Dec 2019, she was Foundation Professor at Arizona State University's Psychology Department.
+Between January 2014 and Dec 2019, she was foundation professor at Arizona State University's Psychology Department.